 Essential reading: Choose a swim tracker with our interactive tool

-Products such as Rip Curl’s Search GPS is a watch designed for surfers, and it can count waves, track speeds, distances, local tides and distances travelled.
+Products such as Rip Curl’s Search GPS (view on Amazon) is a watch designed for surfers, and it can count waves, track speeds, distances, local tides and distances travelled.
 But realistically, not all of us can afford specific products for each sport, or higher end smart devices.
 This is why the more ‘budget’ end of the market is starting to catch on.

 Wearables are an exciting prospect for water sports and although still in early stages of use, sports which were previously difficult to learn and participate in can use wearables, and even virtual reality, to become more accessible and trackable.
 A world where we can practice surfing or paddleboarding in our living room, and track every step of our journeys out on the water, is just around the corner.